LuisAyuso/functionalCpp/README.md

 ###Generator:
 Currently there is a sequence generator, defined by a start value and step.
 ###Zip:
-Merge N collections into a collection of agregates.
+Merge N collections into a collection of aggregates.
 If two collections, produces pairs, if more, produces tuples.
 ###Reduce:
 Reduce, compute some scalar value based on all elements in collection.

 ## In the roadmap:

-  + More awareness of the iterators, random acces iterator provided when available (Transform)
+  + More awareness of the iterators, random access iterator provided when available (Transform)
   + IO.
 Functional containers can manipulate infinite input streams.
 Lets implement some File and/or network sources.
   + Parallelism: When random access iterators are available, we can chunk it and process in parallel.
   + Pipelining: When there are no random access iterators, we can buffer part of the computation and pipeline it over the processors.